fimassuda/overtime-app/README.md

 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
 - Administrate admin dashboard
+- Block non admin and guest users
 - Email summary to manager for approval
 - Needs to be documented if employee did not log overtime

 ## UI:
 - x Bootstrap -> formatting
 - Icons from font awesome
-- Update the styles for forms
+- x Update the styles for forms

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec